Wootrade (WOO) Market Cap Tops $356.96 Million

-Wootrade (CURRENCY:WOO) traded flat against the dollar during the 1-day period ending at 7:00 AM E.T. on March 14th.
-During the last week, Wootrade has traded flat against the dollar.
-Wootrade has a total market capitalization of $356.96 million and approximately $45.82 million worth of Wootrade was traded on exchanges in the last day.
-One Wootrade coin can now be bought for $0.73 or 0.00001460 BTC on exchanges.
+Wootrade (WOO) traded flat against the US dollar during the twenty-four hour period ending at 21:00 PM E.T. on March 15th.
+Wootrade has a total market cap of $356.96 million and approximately $45.82 million worth of Wootrade was traded on exchanges in the last 24 hours.
+One Wootrade coin can now be bought for approximately $0.73 or 0.00001460 BTC on major exchanges.
+In the last seven days, Wootrade has traded flat against the US dollar.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.